As our society becomes more litigious, lawsuits that might never have been filed years ago are becoming more pervasive.

 Oftentimes, a developer or general contractor will make the subcontractor provide a certificate of insurance naming them as additional insured, and as part of the additional insured it says youll defend the general or developer in any lawsuit, reveals Colvin.
 Thats another thing that the contractor has to take a look at and not jump into.
 Although it may only cost $25 for a certificate of insurance, theyre so anxious for the job and to build their backlog, they dont think about the long term ramifications of that certificate.

-childhoods lessons was to look both ways before crossing the street; the same can be said of looking before you leap at a job know what youre signing when in cahoots with a
+One of childhoods lessons was to look both ways before crossing the street; the same can be said of looking before you leap at a job know what youre signing when in cahoots with a developer.

 Not only is the heat-of-the-moment documentation indispensable, keeping the records for years to come is essential in avoiding being on the losing end of a defect accusation.